-Google Adwords is a marketing service that provides the opportunity for advertisers to promote their products or services to people who are already searching online for them via the Google Search Engine.
-This is accomplished by the placement of ads above, below, or beside the list of search results that are visible when people search with Google.
+Google Adwords is a marketing service that provides the opportunity for advertisers to promote their products or services to people who are already searching online for them via Google’s Search Engine.
+This is accomplished by the placement of ads above and below the list of search results that are visible when people search with Google.

 Advertisers pay when Internet searchers click on the ads.
 This is known as Pay-Per-Click advertising (PPC).

 The Google AdWords platform allows advertisers to target specific geographical areas, including locally, regionally, nationally, and internationally.